Highlights from Harnett County’s 2025 Economic Development Update

 State and Regional Economic Development Perspectives

-Katy Parker, Director of Project Management and Support at the Economic Development Partnership of North Carolina (EDPNC), shared the state-level perspective on partnering with Harnett County, emphasizing the importance of investing in the development of market-ready buildings and sites for companies considering North Carolina.
+Katy Parker, Director of Project Management and Support at the Economic Development Partnership of North Carolina (EDPNC), shared the state-level perspective on partnering with Harnett County, reiterating the importance of market-ready sites and buildings in today's competitive landscape.

 Retail Opportunities & Market Insights